 - MacKenzie, I. (2010): English for Business Studies: A Course for Business Studies and Economic Students.
-3rd edition, Cambridge University Press: Cambridge. - Oshima, A.; Hogue, A. (2006): Writing Academic English.
+3rd edition, Cambridge UP: Cambridge. - Oshima, A.; Oshima A. (2006): Writing Academic English.
 4th edition, Pearson: New York.

-"English in Business and Economics" comprises 4 hrs/wk and is taught twice a week for 90 minutes each.
-"Cultural Studies" with 2 hrs/wk is offered once a week as a 90-minute lecture or seminar.
+EBE comprises 4 hrs/wk and is taught twice a week for 90 minutes each.
+Cultural Studies with 2 hrs/wk is offered once a week as a 90-minute lecture or seminar.
 Components of the courses are assignments and case studies as individual or group work as well as presenting results in class.

-- Good Abitur-level English (comparable to B2 CEFR) and successful completion of the entry test
+Good Abitur-level English (comparable to B2 CEFR) and successful completion of the entry test